krausality/PNML_Frontend/LaTeX_Manual/README.md

 ## Adding Citations

-1. Add entries to `meinearbeit.bib`
+1. Add entries to `references.bib`
 2. Cite in text: `\cite{Murata1989}` or `as shown by Murata~\cite{Murata1989}`
 3. Recompile with bibtex (or latexmk handles this automatically)